programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/collections/category/category.md

 # Category Browser

-It is possible to activate secondary object types can for the quick access via the [object type management](/webfrontend/rightsmanagement/objecttypes/objecttypes.html).
-The activated secondary object types appear as category browser below the saved searches in the quick access.
+It is possible to activate secondary object types for the quick access via the [object type management](/webfrontend/rightsmanagement/objecttypes/objecttypes.html).
+The activated secondary object types appear as category below the saved searches in the quick access.

 |Collection|Explenation|
 |--|--|--|